sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/bhartRhariH/nItishataka_vairAgyashataka.md

  The *S'atakas* are said by some to be Buddhistic.There might be some faint traces of Buddhist doctrines, or Buddhist terminoslogy[^13]but that hardly goes to prove conclusively that the S'atakas are the production of Buddhistic intellect.
 On the contrary the extreme paucity of such passages as bear in whatsoever degree, indications of Buddhism, and the large prependerence of passages referring to the Yoga and the Vedánta philosophies ought to be considered as sufficient evidence to maintain that the S'atakas are not Buddhisticbut Vedantic[^14],On this point Mr. Telang declares

 [^13]: "the suspicion that our poet was a Buddhist rests on the authority of a Chinese traveller, but he refers to the author of the Vákyapadiya and not to our poet.
 See Supra.
 The Buddhistic traces are very faint and can hardly be detected.
-See हिंसाशून्यSl.
+See हिंसाशून्यऽl.
 10, V. S'., स्वानुभूति N. S. 1, &c."

 [^14]: " There is frequent reference to Vedantic doctrines and to their"